Rule 4747-1-11 | Renewal procedures.

 (1) A licensee shall earn twenty hours of continuing education within the two-year licensure period immediately preceding the licensee's renewal application.
 One clock hour of continuing education is equal to sixty minutes of continuing education.
 Only actual hours of education activity shall be counted.
 Lunches, breaks and other interruptions of the education program shall not count toward the required hours.
 For a hearing aid fitter license, at least ten hours shall be specific to the measurement and testing of human hearing, the making of impressions for earmolds, or selecting and adapting of hearing aids.
 Continuing education clock hours must be acquired in subjects related to hearing aid fitting or audiology.

 (2) At least two of the twenty hours of continuing education shall relate to ethics.

 (3) A licensee is not required to obtain continuing education for the first renewal.

-(4) Continuing education hours may not be carried over from one renewal period to the next.
+(4) Continuing education hours may not be carried over from one licensure period to the next.

 (5) An individual who previously held an Ohio hearing aid fitters license shall as part of an application for relicensure submit documentation of completing the continuing education hours required, or as approved by the board.

 (6) Upon fulfillment of all legal requirements for renewal, including the signed renewal application form or via the Ohio eLicense system attesting to the completion of required clock hours of continuing education, licensees shall receive renewal of licensure.

 (7) All licensees shall complete the required clock hours of continuing education prior to the thirty-first day of December of the renewal year.